fastoch/Linux/Ansible.md

 ---

-# Using Ansible to automate your endpoints configuration
+# Using Ansible to automate your endpoints' configuration

 When I get a brand new computer and want to set it up, I just open up the terminal and run this cmd:
 - `curl deploy/bootstrap | sudo bash`